Code-Institute-Submissions/serendipity/README.md

 Credits
 Content
-The text for section Y was copied from the Wikipedia article Z Media
+The text for section Y was copied from the Wikipedia article Z

+Media
-The photos used in this site were obtained from pexels.com and Unsplash.com Photo by cottonbro from Pexels
+The photos used in this site were obtained from pexels.com and Unsplash.com.
+Here's a shout out to the photographers that made my work come to live;

+Photo by cottonbro from Pexels
 Photo by Elly Fairytale from Pexels
 Photo by Bas Masseus from Pexels